pts/tinyveracrypt/README.txt

 The decrypted volume will be available as /dev/mapper/DEVNAME .

-Please note that both (including `--veracrypt') also work for TrueCrypt encrypted volumes.
+Please note that the commands also work for TrueCrypt encrypted volumes, just specity `--truecrypt'.

 Q22B.
 How to open a TrueCrypt encrypted volume on Linux?
 """""""""""""""""""""""""""""""""""""""""""""""""""""""
 If you know the passphrase, run this:

   $ sudo ./tinyveracrypt.py open --truecrypt RAWDEVICE NAME

+This only works if the encrypted volume was created by tinyveracrypt or with another tool with the encryption and hash settings compatible with tinyveracrypt.
+See Q6 for more info on compatibility.

 Alternatively, if you have VeraCrypt installed, run this: